retu2libc/i5-7500-GA-H270N-WIFI-Hackintosh/README.md

 # i5-7500-GA-H270N-WIFI Hackintosh
-Designed to run using the iGPU and mobo on board bluetooth and wifi.
+Designed to run using the iGPU and mobo bluetooth and wifi.
 ## Software Specifications
 Big Sur 11.7.10, OpenCore 0.9.7
 ## Hardware Specifications